Main Definition

-At small scale, this data is trivial.
-At petabyte scale with billions of files, metadata becomes the most important tool for understanding and managing an unstructured data environment.
+At a petabyte scale with billions of files, file metadata becomes the most important tool for understanding and managing an unstructured data environment.
 It’s the difference between knowing you have 50 petabytes of storage and knowing what those 50 petabytes contain, who owns them, when they were last touched, and whether they still have value.

 Related Links